-One method that might help you figure out the intrinsic value of a stock is fundamental analysis.
-When you think you know the fair market value of a stock, it can help you determine whether it’s a suitable stock to buy and when to buy or sell it.
+Knowledge is power, especially when choosing stocks to buy or sell to build a strong portfolio.
+One method that might help you make investment decisions is fundamental analysis.
+With fundamental analysis, you may be able to determine the fair market value of a stock and determine if it is a suitable stock to buy and when to buy or sell it.

 What Is a Fundamental Analysis?

 Fundamental analysis is a method of evaluating the value of a security, such as a stock, by analyzing its financial and operational health.
 Fundamental analysis involves looking at a company’s financial statements, like its balance sheet, income statement, and cash flow statement, as well as other information, such as its competitive landscape and management team.